MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/04-text-classification.md

     ![Screenshot showing the tag data page and the add class button.](../media/tag-data-add-class-new.png#lightbox)

 1. After you've created your four classes, select **Article 1** to start.
-Here you can read the article, define which class this file is, and which dataset to assign it to.
+Here you can read the article, define which class this file is, and which dataset (training or testing) to assign it to.
 1. Assign each article the appropriate class and dataset (training or testing) using the **Activity** pane on the right.
-You can select a label from the list of labels on the right, and set each article to training or testing using the options at the bottom of the Activity pane.
+You can select a label from the list of labels on the right, and set each article to **training** or **testing** using the options at the bottom of the Activity pane.
 You  select **Next document** to move to the next document.
 For the purposes of this lab, we'll define which are to be used for training the model and testing the model:

     | Article  | Class  | Dataset  |
     |---------|---------|---------|